whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/15-the-relationship-between-page-quality-and-needs-met.md

+---
+title: The Relationship between Page Quality and Needs Met
+meta:
+  - name: description
+    content: The Needs Met rating is based on both the query and the result.
+The query and user intent are both evaluated when assigning a Needs Met rating.
+---

 # The Relationship between Page Quality and Needs Met

 The Needs Met rating is based on _both_ the query and the result.
 You must carefully think about the query and user intent when assigning a Needs Met rating.